OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

                             formatName = imageInfo.getFormat().getName();
                             fallbackOnApacheCommonsImaging = true;
                         } else {
-                            throw new IOException("Format of the original image is not supported for read operation !");
+                            throw new IOException("Format of the original image is " + "not supported for read operation !");
                         }
                     } else {
                         ImageReader reader = imageReaderIterator.next();